CDLUC3/dmsp_backend_prototype/README.md

 ## Installation
 - Clone this repository to your local machine
+- Create your dotenv file the `cp ./.env.example ./.env`
+- Update the new `.env` file if necessary (make sure it has no references to MYSQL unless you want to override the docker-compose db setings)
 - Run `docker-compose build` to build the container
 - Once the build has completed start the container with: `docker-compose up`
 - In a separate tab run `docker-compose exec apollo bash ./data-migrations/process.sh` to build out the local database